- Synthetic leather upper - Provides optimal support and comfort.

 - Lightweight leather upper is comfortable while supporting the ankles

-- Mesh throughout the upper for added breathability
+- Mesh throughout the upper for maximum breathability

 - Wide strap over laces for a secure and solid fit on the foot